quorten/quorten-blog1/_posts/2019-09-15-detail-mac-image.md

   why not read it and archive it?
 The main disadvantage, so it seems, is that you must only read one sector at a time in order to reliably retrieve and archive the file tags for all sectors.

+  UPDATE 2019-09-26: Please note that file tags have been deprecated from newer Macintoshes, but they are still a feature of older Macintoshes.
+See [my blog article on file tags]({{ site.baseurl }}/blog/2019/09/26/dc42-file-tags-format/blog/2019/09/26/dc42-file-tags-format) for more information.

 * Thankfully, the serial communications interface is quite simple too, again using the Device Manager for reads and writes.
 The additional